Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Applications

 \section{Applications}

-To evaluate the performance of the proposed algorithm DP-2ERM on real data, we use the well-known Twins benchmark dataset, a common standard for evaluating CATE estimators in machine learning \cite{almond2005costs, crabbe2022benchmarking}.
+To evaluate the performance of the proposed algorithm DP-2ERM on a standard benchmark built from real covariates, we use the well-known Twins dataset, a common benchmark for evaluating CATE estimators in machine learning \cite{almond2005costs, crabbe2022benchmarking}.
 This dataset is derived from vital statistics regarding twin births in the United States.
 To create a challenging benchmark that mimics an observational study, we employ the semi-synthetic data generating process outlined in Algorithm 1 of Crabbé et al. \cite{crabbe2022benchmarking}.
 This approach retains the realistic correlation structure of the original covariates while synthetically generating treatment assignments and outcomes.
 The algorithm explicitly selects non-overlapping subsets of prognostic covariates, which determine the outcome regardless of treatment, and predictive covariates, which determine the outcome per treatment.
 By using this generation process, the underlying conditional average treatment effect is known, allowing for a precise evaluation of the estimated rules.

-The full dataset used in our analysis consists of 11{,}400 observations with four selected continuous covariates.
-In each repetition, the data were randomly split into a training set (10\%) and a test set (90\%), and this procedure was repeated 100 times.
-We follow the same evaluation protocol as in Section~\ref{sec:simulation} (privacy mechanisms, privacy budgets, weighting methods, and tuning).
-Accuracy is computed with respect to the optimal rule implied by the known semi-synthetic CATE; empirical-value results are reported in Appendix~\ref{sec:appendix_application}.

-Table~\ref{tab:application} summarizes accuracy across privacy budgets.
-Overall, DP-2ERM with EBW and MMD weights retains higher utility than IPW under stringent privacy, especially under the Gamma mechanism, and all methods improve as $\epsilon$ increases.
-For example, EBW--Gamma attains accuracy 0.92 at $\epsilon=0.50$, close to its non-private benchmark (0.93).
-IPW exhibits lower accuracy at small $\epsilon$ but shows steady recovery as privacy constraints relax (e.g., 0.51 at $\epsilon=0.01$ to 0.74 at $\epsilon=1.00$ under Gamma).
-Variability across repetitions decreases as $\epsilon$ increases, consistent with reduced perturbation at larger privacy budgets.
+Following the protocol detailed in Appendix, we partition the data into a disjoint $20\%$ tuning pool and $80\%$ evaluation pool, fix hyperparameters $(R_{\textup{method}}, \lambda_{\textup{method}})$ once on the tuning pool, and draw $100$ training subsets of size $1{,}140$ from the evaluation pool; each released estimator is individually $\varepsilon$-DP (resp.\ $(\varepsilon, \delta)$-DP) with respect to the evaluation pool.
+We follow the same evaluation protocol (privacy mechanisms, privacy budgets, weighting methods) as in Section~\ref{sec:simulation}, with accuracy computed against the optimal rule implied by the known semi-synthetic CATE.
+The reported DP guarantees are with respect to the evaluation pool; the tuning pool is treated as auxiliary data outside the formal guarantee.
+See Appendix for a discussion of preprocessing and a fully private alternative.